Obstacles Salespeople Face when Trying to be Customer-Centric

 The most effective investment marketers are doing two things to improve sales productivity.
 First, marketers are getting analytics around the use of marketing materials to identify the highest value content and tie it back to sales.

-- What is being utilized most often?
+- Which materials are being utilized most often?

-- What content is being customized?
+- Is content being customized?

 - What content is getting the most engagement?